 In order to arrive at a conclusion, one must understand the relationship between an entrepreneur and the Enterprise.

 An Entrepreneur is a person who seeds an idea that slowly manifests into a business in the required direction.
 This idea that we talk about is born out of the basic intent of the Entrepreneur.
-Thus if the intent is to earn money in any way possible, then the ideas are very transactional, resulting into an enterprise whose only goal is to earn money, while if the intent of the entrepreneur is to make lives better, then the idea and the enterprise are formed accordingly.
+Thus if the intent is to earn money in any way possible, then the ideas are very transactional, resulting into an enterprise whose only goal is to earn money, while if the intent is to make lives better, then the idea and the enterprise are formed accordingly.
 Thus we can say that a business is born out of the intent of the entrepreneur and is seen as his/ her baby.

 The initial phase of the enterprise focuses more on ideation and planning, brings joy and happiness to the entrepreneur.
 As the enterprise starts to move towards execution, the effort and pain starts to increase.
 The effort increases when the entrepreneur tries to communicate his/her idea, to the increasing number of people joining the business.
 But like a baby grows and develops his/her own personality, a business also develops and carves its own identity, influenced by all those who become a part of his/ her growth.
 With the coming of new people, drastic changes can be seen in an organisation.
-As a result, the business is not under control of only one entrepreneur or business owner, but develops its own unique personality.
+As a result, the business is not under control of only one business owner, but develops its own unique personality.

 With such challenges in business, an entrepreneur is bound to suffer more.

 An enterprise is not only supposed to fulfil the personal aspirations or ideas of the entrepreneur, but also the aspirations of the people that he leads or the group he calls his own.
 When a business suffers, then the personal aspirations of every person involved in the organisation also suffer.